OCCIRF/OpenCloudComputingIncidentResponseFramework/handling/README.md

 classification is then the baseline for the further actions and who will be alerted.

 ## Triage
-While in triage of the incident the CSIRT needs to carefully but fast analyse the incident.
+The event classification and the triage go hand in hand.
+While in triage of the event the CSIRT needs to carefully but fast analyse the impact of the incident.
 This needs to be done to find out what happened and which systems are affected.
 The list of affected systems is the baseline of the actions of the containment.
 For the triage the logs are again the source of truth in cloud environments. ..... ***Triage checklist?***

 ## Containment
 The containment is the most different part of the incident response compared to the on-premises incident response.